sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupwindowsdeploymentservicesimageselectioninstallimagefilename.md

 # Filename

 `Filename` specifies the file name of the image to be installed.
 This setting is optional.
-It is required only if more than one Windows® image with the listed image name exists in the image group on the Windows Deployment Services server.
+It is required only if more than one Windows image with the listed image name exists in the image group on the Windows Deployment Services server.

 ## Values